 This is not to say that a life lived mostly or perhaps someday even fully on Natural Money isn’t or won’t be a sovereign life in and of itself, as well.
 It is just that work should have the higher valuation when it comes to increasing One’s sovereign power through ownership, since ownership is a powerful world-defining force that shouldn’t come without prerequisites.
 Ownership sets the stage for our forward progress by having control over the equity that we live our lives upon, and it takes work to own something well.
 The value of work cannot be discounted.

 This solvation of universal basic income is completely dependent on us living in the digital age, since otherwise the overhead costs of issuing and transforming the moneys every month would be irredeemably high.
 Let it be an example of why the digital platform we have built is worth preserving at all costs.
-It is what allows us to live in freedom – now and always to come.

 © 2019 Jens J. Sørensen